Skip to navigation Skip to content

 LIC income test

-LIC entitlement is assessed on the:
+LIC entitlement is assessed on one of the following:

-• customer's gross income for the 8 week period ending on the date of claim, or calculated start date, or
+• customer's gross income for the 8 week period ending on the date of claim

 • 8 week period ending 28 days before the card's expiry date for renewals

+The gross income for the 8 week LIC income assessment period must be under 100% of the qualifying limit applicable to the customer for all LIC claims including renewals.
 The income assessment for a LIC renewal is the same as a LIC new claim.
 See the Resources page for a link to the Services Australia website for LIC income limits.
-For customers and/or partners not on an income support payment (LIC only):

-For customers and/or partners where the income support payment has stopped within the 8 week assessment period:
+• has stopped within the 8 week LIC income assessment period:

 Proof of income for the 8 week LIC assessment period